marklam/image-comments/Readme.md

 ![](http://lukesdm.github.com/image-comments/media/error-example-1.png)

-The languages currently supported are Python, C#, C, C++ and VB.
+The languages currently supported are F#, Python, C#, C, C++ and VB.

 Image-comments don't really have anything to do with XML comments, but the format is convenient and it should be pretty straight-forward to transform them for Sandcastle documentation creation.